 4. Leaking Pipes

 A big problem that many people call a plumber for is leaking pipes.
-If the pipe is leaking, water damage could be occurring in the ceiling and on the floor.
+If the pipe is leaking, water damage could occur in the ceiling and floor.
 This needs quick attention to prevent the problem from spreading and causing damage to the foundation or the load-bearing walls that could create a safety hazard for the people living in the home.
-Furthermore, this water could also encourage the develop of mold that can create health hazards for individuals, particularly those with allergies.
+Furthermore, this water could also encourage mold development that can create health hazards for individuals, particularly those with allergies.

 5. Leaking Water Heaters

-Many people may not realize that their hot water heater is leaking until they start to see a spike in their electricity and water bills.
-This could be due to sediments from the water settling in the hot water heater.
-These sediments could cause damage to the hot water heater over time and cause it to leak.
+Many people may not realize that their water heater is leaking until they see a spike in their electricity and water bills.
+This could be due to sediments from the water settling in the water heater.
+These sediments could cause damage to the water heater over time and cause it to leak.
 For this plumbing issue, it is better to contact a professional plumber for assistance.